FaeInterestingWorld/.github/profile/README.md

 - Subjected to extensive influence campaigns
 - Cannot express concerns of being watched due to plausible deniability and being labeled as paranoid
 - Spying on devices and having bags searched due to being considered a person of interest
+  - may use the excuse of being worried for Fae's well-being to justify extensive spying
+  - may be subjected to extensive surveillance with technology that can 'see' or listen through walls
+  - may be communicated in a plausible deniable way that their physical and online actions are being monitored to induce paranoia, made to feel uncomfortable and powerless
+  - (Example: MLK surveillance)

 ---